An Overview Of Chronic Loneliness

 Susceptibility To Insomnia And Other Sleep Disorders

+Similarly to social isolation and even retirement, chronic loneliness can trigger insomnia and other sleep disorders, especially in elderly individuals.
+Not only do chronically lonely people struggle with sleep, but the quality of the sleep that they do manage to get is poor at best.
 The existence and quality of an individual's sleep are directly linked to how well they function during their waking hours.
-The Division of Sleep Medicine at Harvard Medical School affirms that insufficient and poor amounts or quality of sleep can engender many adverse consequences such as poor learning abilities, decreased retention of information, poor judgment, and higher propensity to find oneself in serious accidents.
+The Division of Sleep Medicine at Harvard Medical School affirms that insufficient and poor amounts or quality of sleep can have many adverse consequences, such as poor learning abilities, decreased retention of information, poor judgment, and higher propensity to find oneself in serious accidents.

 The bottom line is that chronic loneliness serves as the gateway to a plethora of many unwanted and potentially fatal health issues.

 While the knowledge and understanding of chronic loneliness are critical in today's society, so is the awareness of how to overcome this toxic state of existence.
 In the worst case scenarios, professional treatment may be required, but more often than not, there are certain steps and measures that individuals can take to reduce and, over time, halt the feelings of loneliness altogether.